Ken1JF/test-ahgo/README.txt

 There is a script to build and run the tests:
     abst-hier/src/buildScript.bash
         TODO: add to a repo.
-Which one? ahgo?
+Which one? test-ahgo?

 Some major tests:
     rwd, do read write database